ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 ### Enhanced vMotion compatibility
 {: #design_infrastructuremgmt-evc}

-To simplify vMotion compatibility across cluster nodes with potentially differing CPU capabilities, Enhanced vMotion Compatibility (EVC) mode is enabled at a Skylake level to ensure vMotion compatibility across cluster nodes when newer processors arrive within {{site.data.keyword.cloud_notm}} inventory and allows for cluster expansion in the future if Skylake processor servers aren't in inventory.
+To simplify vMotion compatibility across cluster nodes with potentially differing CPU capabilities, Enhanced vMotion Compatibility (EVC) mode is enabled at a Skylake level to ensure vMotion compatibility across cluster nodes when newer processors arrive within {{site.data.keyword.cloud}} inventory and allows for cluster expansion in the future if Skylake processor servers aren't in inventory.

 ## IBM CloudDriver
 {: #design_infrastructuremgmt-cloud-driver}